kickoffsage/pes2021-transfer-tool/README.md

    poetry install
    ```

+## Preparing the Save File

+Before using this tool, you need to decrypt your PES 2021 save file.
+The save file is typically encrypted, and our tool works with the decrypted version.
+To decrypt your save file:

+1. Download the PES Save Decrypter tool from [https://github.com/the4chancup/pesXdecrypter/tree/master](https://github.com/the4chancup/pesXdecrypter/tree/master)

+2. Follow the instructions provided in the PES Save Decrypter repository to decrypt your save file.

+3. Once decrypted, you can use the resulting file with our PES 2021 Transfer Tool.

+Please note that after applying transfers and making changes, you may need to re-encrypt the save file before using it in the game.
+Refer to the PES Save Decrypter documentation for instructions on how to encrypt the file.

 ## Running the Tool

 To run the tool, use Poetry to execute one of the following scripts: